 Mission

 The more we help raise first-time engineering managers in our territory, the faster our local companies match Berlin and London.
-A CoP is one of the highest-leverage moves in that direction — it turns a group of managers into a leadership operating system.
+A CoP is one of the highest-value moves in that direction.
+How about your company, do the managers meet like this, or does everyone still lead alone?